Club Committees

 In order for “effective service” to occur, you must have mechanisms in place.
 It is through our Technical Committees that the business of Soroptimist occurs.
 Our members use their time and talents to get the job done.
 Our Technical Committees include:

+Sets up entry table at weekly meetings, greets members, collects and maintains records of dues and attendance.
 Assists with setting up weekly coffee, and coordinates special celebrations held to carry out our programs.
-Assists with set up of AV equipment for meetings.
+Assists with set up of AV equipment and Zoom for meetings.

 Finance